sahinfalcon/forage-dashboard/README.md

 - Apache Airflow: Orchestrates the data ingestion process.
 Airflow DAGs periodically collect data from 20 different source Amazon RDS databases and populate the main analytical RDS.

 #### Deployment and Hosting:
-- Render: Hosts the Flask application and provides a web server environment.
+- Render: Provides a web server environment with pollable api endpoints.
-- Amazon EC2 with tmux: Utilised to run Airflow DAGs persistently.
+- Amazon EC2 with tmux: Utilised to run Airflow DAGs and the Flask app persistently.

 #### Version Control and Collaboration:
 - Git/GitHub: Used for version control, collaborative working, and tracking changes.